vivekvision/LLM_KnowledgeBase/Basics.md

 Tuning - The process of adapting a model to a new domain or set of custom use cases by training the model on new data

-Two different ways of Tuning - Prompt tuning  & Modle tuning (also known as Fine tuning)
+Two different ways of Tuning - Prompt tuning  & Model tuning (also known as Fine tuning)